story75/pixel-craft/apps/docs/src/content/docs/guides/getting-started.md

 ### Creating a Sprite

 Now you are ready to create a sprite.
 A sprite is a 2D image that you can display on the screen.
 You can either find an image yourself or use the one I provided in the example project.
-A sprite is created with the `sprite' function.
-It takes a mandatory `texture`parameter.
-To get the texture you need to load the image with a`TextureLoader`.
+A sprite is created with the `sprite` function.
+It takes a mandatory `texture` parameter.
+To get the texture you need to load the image with a `TextureLoader`.

 ```ts ins={4-5,14-24}
 import {